 - Go to the menu “Playback“.

-- Select “Previous” -> “Gap”.
-Previous Gap shortcut is “Ctrl + Alt + ; “.
+- Select “Previous” > “Gap”.
+The previous Gap shortcut is “Ctrl + Alt + ; “.

-- Select “Next” -> “Gap”.
-Next Gap shortcut is “Ctrl + Alt + ‘ “.
+- Select “Next” > “Gap”.
+The next Gap shortcut is “Ctrl + Alt + ‘ “.

+Click on the gap (the gap will be highlighted) between the clips.
+Right-click and select “Ripple Delete”.
 This operation will move the right side clips to the left (to close the gap) from the same track as well as other tracks.

 From the above image, you can see that both V2 and A2 tracks are disabled.

 When you delete a gap at V1 or A1, it will not move the clips at tracks V2 and A2.
 The clips after the gap at A1 and V1 will move towards the left to close the gap.

 If you want to combine deleting a clip and removing the empty space in a single click, then “Ripple Delete” will help you do the same.

 How to Ripple Delete Clips in DaVinci Resolve?

 To ripple delete in DaVinci Resolve, select the clips, right click and choose “Ripple Delete” (Or press the delete key).

 Ripple deleting clips will delete the clips and then close the gaps immediately by moving the timeline to the left.
 Hence, before ripple deleting, the first step should always be to disable “Auto Track Selector” for tracks that you don’t want to be affected.